Stensel8/WinDeploy/Docs/Intune-Autopilot-Setup.md

 # Setting Up Intune with Autopilot Device Preparation

 ## Overview
-This guide provides a step-by-step process for configuring Microsoft Intune with Autopilot Device Preparation (formerly known as Autopilot v2).
-It focuses on streamlining Mobile Device Management (MDM) for IT professionals.
+This guide provides step-by-step instructions for configuring Microsoft Intune with Autopilot Device Preparation (formerly Autopilot v2), streamlining Mobile Device Management (MDM) for IT professionals.

-To establish a baseline setup, create three security groups in Azure Active Directory (Azure AD).
+To establish a baseline setup, create three security groups in Microsoft Entra ID (formerly Azure AD).
 These groups enable targeted policies and configurations:

 - **Standard Users Group**: For regular users on Autopilot-prepared devices.
-- **Local Admins Group**: For users needing local administrator privileges.
+- **Local Admins Group**: For users requiring local administrator privileges.
-- **Devices Group**: For the devices themselves, supporting device-based policies.
+- **Devices Group**: For the devices themselves, to support device-based policies.

 These groups form the foundation.
-You can add more later for finer control over users or applications.
+You can add more groups later for finer control over users or applications.

 ## Prerequisites
-- Access to the Azure portal with appropriate permissions (e.g., Global Administrator or User Administrator).
+- Access to the Microsoft Entra admin center with appropriate permissions (e.g., Global Administrator or User Administrator).
-- Microsoft Intune enabled in your Azure AD tenant (via Microsoft 365 Business Premium or equivalent licenses).
+- Microsoft Intune enabled in your Microsoft Entra ID tenant (via Microsoft 365 Business Premium or equivalent licenses).
 - The "Intune Provisioning Client" service principal (required for the Devices group).

 ## Steps

-### 1. Navigate to Azure Portal
+### 1. Navigate to Microsoft Entra Admin Center
 1. Open your web browser and go to [https://entra.microsoft.com/](https://entra.microsoft.com/).
 2. Sign in with an account that has the necessary permissions.